Photo of Antonietta Grassi.

 français | English ]

-Antonietta Grassi’s work speaks to multiple histories, textiles, the pioneering role of women in technology and the lineage of abstraction.
-She is the recipient of numerous awards and honours, including the John Simon Guggenheim Memorial Foundation, the Canada Council for the Arts and the Conseil des Arts et Lettres du Quebec.
+Grassi is the recipient of numerous awards and honours, including the John Simon Guggenheim Memorial Foundation, the Canada Council for the Arts and the Conseil des Arts et Lettres du Quebec.

-Antonietta Grassi’s work has been featured in solo and group exhibitions at museums and galleries in Canada, the United States, Europe and the Middle East.
-Her work is in public, corporate, and private collections, including the Musée National des Beaux-arts du Québec, Museée d’arts contemporains de Baie- Saint -Paul, Groupe Desjardins, BLG, Global Affairs Canada, the Canadian Embassies in Dubai and in Tunisia, Conseil des Arts et lettres du Québec, Archives of Ontario, Yamana Gold, Stewart Hall Art Gallery, Capital One (MIT), the Boston Public Library and the Museo MAACK (Kalenarte).
+Her work has been featured in solo and group exhibitions at museums and galleries in Canada, the United States, Europe and the Middle East.
+Grassi’s work is in public, corporate, and private collections, including the Musée National des Beaux-arts du Québec, Museée d’arts contemporains de Baie- Saint -Paul, Groupe Desjardins, BLG, Global Affairs Canada, the Canadian Embassies in Dubai and in Tunisia, Conseil des Arts et lettres du Québec, Archives of Ontario, Yamana Gold, Stewart Hall Art Gallery, Capital One (MIT), the Boston Public Library and the Museo MAACK (Kalenarte).

 She holds a BFA from Concordia University and an MFA from the Université du Québec à Montréal.
 Grassi lives and works in Montreal where she is a professor in the Visual Arts Faculty at Dawson College.